-Theodore is Senior Analyst in Control Risks’ Global Risk Analysis team in Bogotá.
+Theodore is an Associate Director in Control Risks’ Global Risk Analysis team in Bogotá.
 He is an expert in Colombian and Latin American politics and public policy, focussing on corruption, elections, fiscal policy and international trade and investments.
 Theodore advises clients on political, regulatory, economic and security developments in Colombia, Venezuela, Guyana and Suriname across various sectors, including energy, mining, heavy industry and consumer goods.

 Recent tasks that Theodore has worked on include: